Return to list Post a new post

 ×

 First of all, there is no need to say much about safety.
 At least there is no problem with "people".
 The biggest risk factor may be the motorcycles speeding on the road.
 In addition, it is a Chinese-speaking place, and the barrier-free communication reduces the possibility of encountering risks.
-And because the main island is small, the various tourist gameplay designs are relatively mature, and there are very few places that require complicated ways to get to.
+And because the main island is small, the various Tourist gameplay designs are relatively mature, and there are very few places that require complicated ways to get to.
 Even if you use public transportation, you can have a good time alone.
 The whole city is very friendly to solo tourists, especially solo women.
-(From personal experience, when most people hear that you are traveling alone, the reaction is "Why don't you come with friends?
+(From personal experience, when most people hear that you are Traveling alone, the reaction is "Why don't you come with friends?
 You are so brave" instead of "It's dangerous to be alone, are you okay?")

 It was already night when we landed on the first day.
 The immigration was smooth and we went to the hotel.
 The hotel was near Liuhe Night Market, so we went to show off after putting our things away.
 As netizens commented, this night market is super bad.